resilience-me/thing/go10/README.md

         Signature         [32]byte
     }

 The command is one byte, allowing 256 commands.
 The first 128 commands are client commands, the last 128 are server commands.
 The signature relies on a symmetric secret key, in client command shared by the server and the client, and in server commands shared by two users with a direct connection in the system.
-It uses HMAC.
+It uses sha256.
 And, the 256 byte long arguments field can hold arbitrary data for operands to the command.
 The datagram is 389 bytes.

 ### Counters